AIgineerAB/SQL_duckdb_course/03_setup_dbeaver/README.md

 (10, 'A gothenburg person stands in queue for star wars.
 When someone cuts the line he says ge daj.', 2);
 ```

+Follow along the video and the other SQL scripts for the rest of the code.
+Remember to disconnect the database connection in order for the changes to be committed and saved to disk.
+Afterwards you can commit and push the database changes to github.

 ## Gitignore

 Since you are working on a git repository it's good to add dbeaver specific artifacts to your gitignore so they don't get tracked.